Porsche Cayenne insurance group

 - Pay annually rather than monthly.
 When you pay annually for car insurance, you eliminate the possibility of paying interest on monthly premiums.

 - Install extra safety precautions.
 By installing additional safety features, you make yourself less of a risk in the eyes of insurers.
-For this reason, you can be rewarded with lower premiums, essentially meaning that these additions can eventually pay for themselves.
+For this reason, you can be rewarded with a lower premium, essentially meaning that these additions can eventually pay for themselves.

 - Don’t just accept your renewal quote.
-Although it might be a hassle, it’s always worth shopping around for the best car insurance deal on the market. and don’t just settle for the renewal price given to you – there may be cheaper options out there!
+Although it might be a hassle, it’s always worth shopping around for the best car insurance deal on the market.
+Don’t just settle for the renewal price given to you – there may be cheaper options out there!